berkshelf/ridley/README.md

 * client_name
 * client_key

-client_key is assumed to be a file path.
-If you want to pass in a key as a string you will also need to set raw_key to true:
+client_key can be either a file path or the client key as a string.
+You can also optionally supply an encrypted data bag secret for decrypting encrypted data bags.
+The option is "encrypted_data_bag_secret" This can be a file name or the key itself as a string.

     ridley = Ridley.new(
       server_url: "https://api.opscode.com/organizations/ridley",
       client_name: "reset",
       client_key: "some key data",
-      raw_key: true
-    )

-You can also optionally supply an encrypted data bag secret for decrypting encrypted data bags.
-The option is "encrypted_data_bag_secret" This can be a file name or the key itself as a string.
+      encrypted_data_bag_secret: "File path or key as a string" )

 Ridley exposes a number of functions that return resources which you can use to retrieve or create objects on your Chef server.
 Here is a simple example of getting a list of all the roles on your Chef server.